ettore9x9/ros-sr/README.md

 Each other software component simulates a task performed by the robot, such as planning the trajectory of the robot.
 The `battery_manager` component provides two interfaces with the state_machine, that are:
  - *Bool*: a message that triggers when the robot has a low battery, defined in the standard ros service library.
- - *SetBool*: a service used for recharging the robot, defined in the standard ros service library.
+ - *SetBool*: a service used for recharging the robot, defined in the standard ros action library.

+The custom messages and actions `Statement.msg`, `Control.action`, and `Plan.action` are described below in the dedicated section.

+In this architecture, we are only interested in interfaces between the `state_machine` and the other components.
+In a more general case, the tasks performed by the robot such as `controller`, `find_qr`, and `battery_manager` have other interfaces that communicates with the sensors and the actuators of the robot.

 ### Sequence diagram ###